jeff4/bionotes.github.io/index.md

 	* On the left, the intragenic sequences either are 100% conserved (no mutations) or only have small unimportant single nt silent substitutions.
 	* On the right, we seen the intergenic sequences where there are much more significant base pair changes across the four species.
 Natural selection doesn't need to operate here!
 * This analysis lets us know where all the "gene areas" are of the DNA and which are intergene areas where there are no protein-coding sequences.
 Based on this inter-species comparison, the HGP was able to show that rather than circa 1999 estimates of ~100,000 genes in the HG, there are only 21,000 genes in the human genome.

+### conservation of non-coding sequences
+* Use transposons as a "dead" background rate of mutation
+* about 5-6% of the genome is conserved, even through it does not code for protein.
+What is it?
+Some of it is regulatory sequences.
+* Example: the [Satb1 gene](https://en.wikipedia.org/wiki/SATB1) that is important in early embryo development.
+By examining the DNA on either side of this gene, we see that a lot of the surrounding DNA is *not* protein-encoding but is still highly conserved.
+This implies that a very complex regulatory system must surround Satb1 to make sure it acts properly in helping lay down the [Bauplan](https://en.wikipedia.org/wiki/Body_plan) for an embryo.

 ## Lecture 20: Observing the Genome to Probe Function